IbDX/QuizGen/technical_readme/01_architecture_stack.md

 # 01. Architecture & Technology Stack

 ## 🏗️ System Overview

-**Z+ Terminal Exam Gen** is a high-performance **Client-Side Single Page Application (SPA)** built with React 19.
-It is designed to be "Serverless" in the sense that it relies on the client's browser for processing and Google's Gemini API for intelligence, without an intermediate backend database for session storage.
+**Z+ Terminal Exam Gen** is a high-performance **Client-Side Single Page Application (SPA)** built with **React 19**.
+It functions as a "Serverless" application, relying on the client's browser for processing and the **Google Gemini 3 API** for intelligence, without an intermediate backend database for session storage.

 ### Core Philosophy
 1.  **Stateless Logic:** The backend (Gemini) provides intelligence on demand; the state is held transiently in the React Client.